vsushko/workspace/kubernetes.md

 - To be used in the cloud provider
 - To receive external traffiic and foward to pods

+**ExternalName** - Services of type ExternalName map a Service to a DNS name, not to a typical selector such as my-service or cassanra

 Send curl request 1000 times and grep string:
 ```sh
 for i in {1..1000}; do curl -s http://my-app | grep -o "<title>[^<]*" | tail -c+8; done